Top 10 best 7-seater cars 2023

 The Skoda Kodiaq is the company’s largest-ever car and a greatly impressive all-round package.
 What marks it out is the fantastic combination of style, practicality, fuel economy and value it offers.
 It’s also good to drive – comfortable when it needs to be, but still engaging when the going gets twisty.
 Under the bonnet there’s a familiar range of Volkswagen Group petrol and diesel engines that produce all the punch you could want, without breaking the bank when it comes to fuel economy.

-The Kodiaq only comes with five seats as standard, though: for seven seats, you’ll need to go for SE L trim or pay a £1,000 premium on SE.
+The Kodiaq only comes with five seats as standard, though: for seven seats, you’ll need to go for the SE Drive seven-seater which adds on about £1,100 over the five-seater standard model.
 When fitted, the third seating row isn't really suited to long journeys or spacious enough for adults, but it's perfect for the school run and other short journeys.
 Also – and unlike some seven-seaters – the Kodiaq has a usable amount of boot space with all seven seats in place: about 270 litres.
 Meanwhile, if you drop all five rear seats, you get a maximum 2,005 litres of load space – enough for pretty much any eventuality.

 After receiving an update in 2021 the Hyundai Santa Fe stepped up in both style and features to take on the premium seven-seat SUV market.
 Inside, the Santa Fe is filled with premium materials and technology, including Apple CarPlay and Android Auto.
 If you prefer physical buttons and dials to control temperature and media then the dashboard of the Santa Fe will be a welcome sight.
 In the boot there is 571 litres of space with the third row seats folded flat, which isn’t as high as others on the list, but the square boot entry makes loading easy.